Free rides, beer and savings bonds: Vaccinators get creative

 Seventy-six percent of residents remain unvaccinated in Pend Oreille County, and 78% in Ferry County, and a whopping 80% in Stevens County have not had even one shot, compared with a statewide average of 59%.
 On Wednesday, only 35 people in all three counties booked a first dose through the health agency, down from a peak of 500 daily appointments a few weeks ago.

-Schanz ticks off the efforts so far in the three counties where he is the department’s administrator: Newspaper ads, signs and mailers sent with utility bills.
+Schanz ticks off the efforts so far in the three counties where he is the health agency’s administrator: Newspaper ads, signs and mailers sent with utility bills.
 Drive-thru vaccination sites at fairgrounds and fire stations.
 A call center and online scheduling.
-Outreach to church pastors.
-Outreach to employers in the lumber industry and an aluminum boat manufacturer.
-Outreach to Republican elected leaders.
+Outreach to pastors, Republican elected leaders, employers in the lumber industry and an aluminum boat manufacturer.
 TV and radio interviews.

 “Have we reached that point of saturation?”
 Schanz asked.
 “How many people do we have who are going to be the hard no’s, and how many are the hesitators and the wait-and-see folks?”

-Uncertainty about the vaccine is the biggest barrier, Schanz said: “People say, ‘Geez, I don’t want to be a government experiment.’”
+Uncertainty about the vaccine is the biggest barrier, he said: “People say, ‘Jeez, I don’t want to be a government experiment.’”

-Cases are starting to climb again, and Schanz wonders if it will take people falling sick to revive interest in vaccines.
+Chicago officials are planning vaccination sites at festivals and block parties and are working with barber shops and hair and nail salons to pair free services with vaccination.

-“It’s a ‘here we go again’ kind of feeling,” he said of the case numbers.
-“Vaccines were our hope of breaking that cycle.”
+“The idea here is to bring the party, bring the vaccine and really have this be a convenient way for people to get vaccinated,” Chicago Health Commissioner Dr. Allison Arwady said.

 “I have a few friends who work where management is not making it a priority to get the vaccine,” Hanc said.
 “They’ve let me know in no uncertain terms how lucky I am to work where I do.”

 Dr. Eric Topol, head of the Scripps Research Translational Institute, said that employers should give paid time off and that other incentives are needed to boost vaccinations.
-He pointed to West Virginia, which is giving $100 savings bonds to young adults who get their shot.
+He pointed to West Virginia, which is giving $100 savings bonds to young adults who get their shot — and where only about 35% of people had received at least one dose as of Wednesday.

 “We also need health systems and universities to mandate vaccination — that no one can be employed or on campus/medical facilities without having been vaccinated,” Topol said in an email.
 He also said the nation needs to mount a “counteroffensive” against anti-vaccination websites and activists.